How to integrate fonts on WordPress?

 Chapter 4: Other questions about WordPress fonts

-There are a variety of options to do this:
+There are a number of options available to you:

 • Install an extension on your site that allows you to use web fonts;

-• Hosting fonts on your WordPress site.
+• Host fonts on your WordPress site.

 1. Go to your cPanel website;

-2. Go to the File Manager;
+2. Go to File Manager;

-4. Download the zip file of the custom font;
+4. Download the custom font zip file;

 5. Unzip the font into the folder ;